Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention: Abstract

 \section{Abstract}

-Since radiologists have different training and clinical experience, they may provide various segmentation maps for a lung nodule.
-As a result, for a specific lung nodule, some regions have a higher chance of causing segmentation uncertainty, which brings difficulty for lung nodule segmentation with multiple annotations.
-To address this problem, this paper proposes an Uncertainty-Aware Segmentation Network (UAS-Net) based on multi-branch U-Net, which can learn the valuable visual features from the regions that may cause segmentation uncertainty and contribute to a better segmentation result.
-Meanwhile, this network can provide a Multi-Confidence Mask (MCM) simultaneously, pointing out regions with different segmentation uncertainty levels.
-We introduce a Feature-Aware Concatenation structure for different learning targets and let each branch have a specific learning preference.
-Moreover, a joint adversarial learning process is also adopted to help learn discriminative features of complex structures.
-Experimental results show that our method can predict the reasonable regions with higher uncertainty and improve lung nodule segmentation performance in LIDC-IDRI.
+Since radiologists have different training and clinical experiences, they may provide various segmentation annotations for a lung nodule.
+Conventional studies choose a single annotation as the learning target by default, but they waste valuable information of consensus or disagreements ingrained in the multiple annotations.
+This paper proposes an Uncertainty-Guided Segmentation Network (UGS-Net), which learns the rich visual features from the regions that may cause segmentation uncertainty and contributes to a better segmentation result.
+With an Uncertainty-Aware Module, this network can provide a Multi-Confidence Mask (MCM), pointing out regions with different segmentation uncertainty levels.
+Moreover, this paper introduces a Feature-Aware Attention Module to enhance the learning of the nodule boundary and density differences.
+Experimental results show that our method can predict the nodule regions with different uncertainty levels and achieve superior performance in LIDC-IDRI dataset. \keywords{Lung Nodule \and Segmentation \and Uncertainty \and Attention Mechanism \and Computed Tomography.}